Patriot Leader at Moore’s Creek

 The bumpy, dirt, Lillington Lane can only get you close to Alexander Lillington’s grave, which is out of sight on private property, past a gate where the lane takes a sharp right at the marker above.
 The family cemetery is out of sight on private property.
 Their home was nearby, but the exact location is unknown.
 If you visit, please respect the property owners’ rights by not trespassing beyond the gate, even if open.

 John Alexander Lillington—who preferred his middle name—was born to a planter and politician in the Brunswick Town area.
 Orphaned, he was raised by his uncle, but Lillington, too, became a planter and politician.
-His first combat was against the Spanish during their raid on Brunswick Town in 1748.
-From around that time until the eve of the Revolution, he represented New Hanover County in the colonial and then state legislatures.
 He was also a justice of the peace, and a surveyor.